Aix (bird)

-Aix is a bird genus that contains two species of ducks: the wood duck (Aix sponsa), and the Mandarin duck (Aix galericulata).
-Aix is an Ancient Greek word used by Aristotle to refer to an unknown diving bird.
+Aix is a bird genus that contains two species of ducks: the wood duck (Aix sponsa), and the mandarin duck (Aix galericulata).
+Aix (αἴξ, genitive αἰγός) is an Ancient Greek word used by Aristotle to refer to an unknown diving bird.

 Taxonomy

 The genus belongs to the family Anatidae in the waterfowl order Anseriformes.
 They were formerly placed in the "perching ducks", a paraphyletic group somewhat intermediate between shelducks and dabbling ducks, and it is not quite clear whether they should be placed in the Anatinae (dabbling duck) or Tadorninae (shelduck) subfamily.

 Extant species

 Habitat

 Both species migrate from the northern parts of their respective ranges to winter in the south of the range.
 They inhabit quiet wooded streams and ponds.

 Description

 The two species are generally considered to be very attractive, particularly the multi-coloured drakes.
 The genus shows marked sexual dimorphism (differences between the sexes), with the females being smaller and less colorful.